-With a right website structure, a user should be able to get to any page within 4-6 clicks. https://www.bankofamerica.com/ is a great example of good navigation.
+With the right website structure, a user should be able to get to any page within 4-6 clicks. https://www.bankofamerica.com/ is a great example of good navigation.
 You can reach any page within the website within a maximum of 6 clicks!

 Violating just one of the issues above can get you into huge trouble.
 Fortunately, nearly 9 times out of 10, websites can unfreeze their rankings by following the checklist above.
-For the few sites that are facing difficult, complex problems that are freezing their rankings, a checklist won’t be enough.
+For the few sites that are facing difficult, complex problems that are freezing their rankings, this checklist won’t be enough.
 You need to talk to an SEO consultant.

-If you are a working on a website for a long time, you tend to lose an objective point of view.
+If you are working on a website for a long time, you tend to lose an objective point of view.
 It happens to me, too.
 In such cases, the best solution is to ask somebody to check your website against the checklist above.
 Just don’t hate the person after seeing the results ;).
 If you have absolutely no idea who can help you out with that – use Fiverr.
 There are many gigs related to giving you constructive feedback.